simonteozw/tp/docs/DeveloperGuide.md

 The following steps will describe the execution of the `EditTaskCommand`, assuming no errors are encountered:

-1. When the `EditTaskCommand` is executed, it will first call the model's `getFilteredTaskList` method
-2. This is to determine the last shown list of tasks
+1. When the `EditTaskCommand` is executed, it will first call the model's `getFilteredTaskList` method to determine the last shown list of tasks
-3. Then, it will call the index's `getZeroBased` method
-4. This is to find the zero-based index of the task we must edit
+2. Then, it will call the index's `getZeroBased` method to find the zero-based index of the task we must edit
-5. It will then check if the index is within range
+3. It will then check if the index is within range
-6. If it is, it calls the model's `setTask` method
+4. If it is, it calls the model's `setTask` method
-7. The model will then call the `setTask` method of TrackIter, which replaces the original task with the edited version in the app.
+5. The model will then call the `setTask` method of TrackIter, which replaces the original task with the edited version in the app.

 ![Edit Task Command Activity Diagram](images/EditTaskCommandActivityDiagram.png)